Hermann Hreiðarsson: Managerial career

 Hermann reached an agreement with his hometown club ÍBV on 19 September 2012 to become their manager for the 2013 Úrvalsdeild season.
 He would later sign former English international goalkeeper and Portsmouth teammate David James for the 2013 season.
 He then spent three years at Fylkir, managing the men's team during the 2015 and 2016 seasons, and the women's team during the 2017 season.
 In January 2018, he teamed up once again with David James at Kerala Blasters in the Indian Super League as assistant manager, after James' appointment as manager.

 On 22 October 2019, he was appointed assistant to Sol Campbell at Southend United of English League One.
 Following the club's relegation, on 30 June 2020, manager Campbell and his three assistants left the club by mutual consent.

 Personal life

-Hermann has four children, two boys with his current fiancé Alexandra Fanney Jóhannsdóttir, and two girls, footballers Ída Marín and Thelma Lóa, from his previous marriage to Ragna Lóa Stefánsdóttir.
+Hermann has four children, two boys with his current fiancée Alexandra Fanney Jóhannsdóttir, and two girls, footballers Ída Marín and Thelma Lóa, from his previous marriage to Ragna Lóa Stefánsdóttir.